-As part of the risk management plan the Police will agree a Trigger Plan, or 'Find Me' plan.
-Ideally this will also include the parent/carer and the child.
-The Trigger Plan/Find Me plan will assist in the police investigation to locate the child, returning them to a safe location once found and should highlight any potential evidential considerations.
-Trigger/Find Me plans should be stored electronically on Niche and LCS systems, at the point they are implemented, with amended versions uploaded as required.
+As part of the risk management plan the Police will agree a Missing Trigger Plan.
+Ideally this will also include the parent/carer and the child where possible.
+The Missing Trigger Plan will assist in the police investigation to locate the child, returning them to a safe location once found and should highlight any potential evidential considerations.
+Trigger plans should be stored electronically on Niche and LCS systems, at the point they are implemented, with amended versions uploaded as required.
 These plans will also be shared with the relevant Police Neighbourhood Beat Manager for local awareness and safeguarding, which may then trigger involvement at Local Tasking Meetings.

-Police contribution to Trigger/Find Me plans should be provided through the Police Missing Persons Coordinator.
+Police contribution to Trigger plans should be provided through the Police Missing Persons Coordinator.
 This may include the following (but is not restricted to):

-Agreement on timescales, methods and circumstances for when a child is reported missing, e.g. duration of time lapsed past a curfew before reporting, use of 101/999 etc.;

-- Contribution to the partner expectations of those with Parental Responsibility for 'appropriate actions and enquiries' prior to contacting Police; - Consideration and identification of a named officer, where appropriate; - Evidential lines of enquiry to be considered following a missing episode, e.g. forensic opportunities or intelligence; - Agreement of appropriate place for child to be returned to when found and arrangement for any police checks; - Agreement for required information markers/flags on child's Niche or Storm records: - Best approaches for communicating with the child; - Best method for managing ongoing risk.
+- Agreement on timescales, methods and circumstances for when a child is reported missing, e.g. duration of time lapsed past a curfew before reporting, use of 101/999 etc.; - Contribution to the partner expectations of those with Parental Responsibility for 'appropriate actions and enquiries' prior to contacting Police; - Consideration and identification of a named officer, where appropriate; - Evidential lines of enquiry to be considered following a missing episode, e.g. forensic opportunities or intelligence; - Agreement of appropriate place for child to be returned to when found and arrangement for any police checks; - Agreement for required information markers/flags on child's Niche or Storm records; - Best approaches for communicating with the child; - · Best method for managing ongoing risk.